Spatial fluctuations at vertices of epithelial layers: quantification of regulation by Rho pathway: Phenomenological model of vertex dynamics: transient confinements and large displacements

-\textit{Caging model.}---To quantitatively discriminate between the different conditions, we test our measurements with a nonequilibrium model, previously introduced in~\cite{Fodor} to describe tracer fluctuations inside living cells.
-We regard the vertex as a virtual particle which dynamics is prescribed by two coupled equations: (i) an equilibrium diffusion of the vertex in a cage, modelled as a harmonic potential of stiffness $k$---the displacement is driven by a Gaussian white noise of variance $2 \gamma \kb T$ with a drag force of coefficient $\gamma$; (ii) a non-Gaussian coloured diffusion equation for the center of the cage, mimicking nonequilibrium activity~\cite{supplemental}.
+To quantitatively discriminate between the effects of the different inhibitors, we analyze our measurements with a nonequilibrium model previously introduced to describe tracer fluctuations inside living cells~\cite{Fodor}.
+This model is not aimed at describing any specific process that produces the active fluctuations, it rather formulates a general framework that allows one to quantify non-equilibrium forces and fluctuations.
+We regard the vertex as a virtual particle which dynamics is prescribed by two coupled equations: (i)~an equilibrium diffusion of the vertex in a cage, modelled as an harmonic potential of stiffness $k$---the displacement is driven by a Gaussian white noise of variance $2 \gamma \kb T$ with a drag force of coefficient $\gamma$; (ii)~a non-Gaussian colored diffusion equation for the center of the cage, mimicking nonequilibrium activity as a run-and-tumble dynamics.
 Inspired by the large ballistic-like displacements that we observe in experimental trajectories, we model this active noise as a two-state Poisson process: the cage has a constant velocity $v$ in a random uniformly sampled two-dimensional direction during a random persistence time of average $\tau$, and it remains fixed during a random quiescence time of mean $\tau_0$.

-We understand the confinement as an elastic mechanical stress resulting from the cells surrounding each vertex, and the nonequilibrium motion of the cage as an active stress.
+We understand the confinement as an elastic mechanical stress resulting from cells surrounding each vertex, and the nonequilibrium motion of the cage as an active stress.
 The effect of this active stress is to reorganize the structure of the monolayer, and therefore to spatially redistribute the elastic mechanical stress.
-It is worth noting that this model would be compatible with considering that each cell junction acts as a spring on the vertex~\cite{Trepat,Puliafito}.
-By adding an active stress to these junctions, one would get a similar behavior for the vertex dynamics~\cite{supplemental}.